-Currently there are six ASCOT tools, known as:
+Currently there are nine ASCOT tools, known as:

-- SCT4: This is a self-completion version of ASCOT.
-All questions covering the ASCOT domains have four response options. - SCT4 Easy Read: This is an easy-read version of the self-completion ASCOT.
-All questions covering the ASCOT domains have four response options. - INT4: This is an interview version of ASCOT.
-All questions covering the ASCOT domains have four response options. - CH3: This is a version of ASCOT suitable for use in an institutional environment (e.g. residential care home or nursing home).
+- ASCOT-SCT4: This is a self-completion version of ASCOT.
+All questions covering the ASCOT domains have four response options. - ASCOT-SCT4 Easy Read: This is an easy-read version of the self-completion ASCOT.
+All questions covering the ASCOT domains have four response options. - ASCOT-INT4: This is an interview version of ASCOT.
+All questions covering the ASCOT domains have four response options. - ASCOT-CH4: This is a version of ASCOT suitable for use in an institutional environment (e.g. residential care home or nursing home).
 It consists of a set of tools for observing residents and interviewing staff, residents and relatives.
-It also consists of a scoring guide. - Carer SCT4: This is a self-completion version of ASCOT for informal carers.
-All questions covering the ASCOT domains have four response options.

-• Carer INT4: This is an interview version of ASCOT for informal carers.
-All questions covering the ASCOT domains have four response options.
+It also consists of a scoring guide. - ASCOT-Carer SCT4: This is a self-completion version of ASCOT for informal carers.
+All questions covering the ASCOT domains have four response options. - ASCOT-Carer INT4: This is an interview version of ASCOT for informal carers.
+All questions covering the ASCOT domains have four response options. - ASCOT-Proxy: This is a self-completion version of ASCOT for use by unpaid (family/friend) carers or care workers on behalf of adults using social care services (e.g., residential care, homecare, day centres).